kissgyorgy/my-stars/README.md

 - [jvalen/pixel-art-react](https://github.com/jvalen/pixel-art-react) - Pixel art animation and drawing web app powered by React
 - [lana-k/sqliteviz](https://github.com/lana-k/sqliteviz) - Instant offline SQL-powered data visualisation in your browser
 - [ClearURLs/Addon](https://github.com/ClearURLs/Addon) - ClearURLs is an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.
-- [nextapps-de/winbox](https://github.com/nextapps-de/winbox) - WinBox is a professional HTML5 window manager for the web: lightweight, outstanding performance, no dependencies, fully customizable, open source!
+- [nextapps-de/winbox](https://github.com/nextapps-de/winbox) - WinBox is a modern HTML5 window manager for the web: lightweight, outstanding performance, no dependencies, fully customizable, open source!
 - [beyondcode/tailwind-jit-api](https://github.com/beyondcode/tailwind-jit-api) - Use the full power of Tailwind CSS' new JIT compiler by including one script tag to your HTML.
 - [janeczku/calibre-web](https://github.com/janeczku/calibre-web) - :books: Web app for browsing, reading and downloading eBooks stored in a Calibre database
 - [diegomura/react-pdf](https://github.com/diegomura/react-pdf) - 📄  Create PDF files using React